How to Get Your IEEPA Tariff Refund in 2026: Step-by-Step

 ⚠️ Time-Sensitive

-The IEEPA tariff refund window is open now.
+On February 20, 2026, the Supreme Court struck down IEEPA tariffs.
+If you paid import duties under IEEPA between April 2025 and February 2026, you may be entitled to a full refund.
+Approximately The IEEPA tariff refund window is open now.
 If you paid tariffs under IEEPA between April 2025 and February 2026, you may be entitled to a full refund.
-Act quickly — deadlines apply.
+Act quickly — deadlines apply.75 billion was collected under these tariffs.
+The refund window is open — but deadlines apply from the date each entry liquidates.

 On February 20, 2026, the Supreme Court ruled that President Trump could not use the International Emergency Economic Powers Act (IEEPA) to impose import tariffs.
 This landmark decision immediately invalidated the "reciprocal" tariffs that had been in place since April 2025, affecting approximately $175 billion in collected duties.